jileil2/BMJ_thymoma_case_reports/README.md

 # Striational Antibody-Associated Myositis – Bridging the Gap between Thymoma and Myasthenia Gravis
 _A Systematic Review and Statistical Analysis (BMJ submission)_

-This repository contains analysis code and figure/table generation scripts accompanying the manuscript **“Striational Antibody-Associated Myositis – Bridging the Gap between Thymoma and Myasthenia Gravis: A Systematic Review and Statistical Analysis.”**
+This repository contains the analysis code and figure/table generation scripts accompanying the manuscript
+**“Striational Antibody-Associated Myositis – Bridging the Gap between Thymoma and Myasthenia Gravis: A Systematic Review and Statistical Analysis.”**

-> **Data access:** The analytic dataset is not public.
-Access can be requested (see **Data access** below).
-All code is included to ensure full reproducibility once data are available locally.
+> **Note:** The dataset is not publicly available.
+Access can be requested (see **Data Access** below).
+> All code is included to ensure full reproducibility once the data are available locally.

 ---

-## Repository structure
+## Repository Structure

 ```
 .
 ├── figures/
 │   ├── figure_S1/
 │   │   ├── figure_S1.R        # Reproduces results for Figure S1
-│   │   ├── figure_S1.tex      # Builds the figure / arranges subpanels
+│   │   ├── figure_S1.tex      # Arranges sub-figures into a composite panel
-│   │   └── tex/               # LaTeX sources for sub-figures (panels)
+│   │   └── tex/               # LaTeX files for individual sub-figures
 │   ├── figure_2/
-│   │   ├── figure_2.R
-│   │   ├── figure_2.tex
-│   │   └── tex/
-│   ├── figure_3/              # Same structure as above
+│   ├── figure_3/
 │   ├── figure_4/
 │   ├── figure_5/
 │   ├── figure_6/